Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 I’ll get it tomorrow.

-I’m done with that fuckin’ mutt.
+I’m done with that mutt.

 The squeaking starts back up.

-So where’s Margot taking us tonight?
+Where’s Margot taking us tonight?

 Margot’s not coming.

-Why wouldn’t she come?
+Why isn’t she coming?

-She leans in and gives him a sniff:
+She gives him a sniff.

 Have you been drinking?